Isaiah 11

 Isaiah 11 is the eleventh chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains prophesies attributed to the prophet Isaiah.
 This chapter can be divided into two main parts, verses 1–9 and verses 11–16, with verse 10 as a connecting statement between them.
 The New International Version entitles the chapter "The Branch from Jesse".

 Text

 The original text was written in Hebrew language.
 This chapter is divided into 16 verses.

 Textual witnesses

-Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
+Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), and Codex Leningradensis (1008).

 Some fragments containing parts of this chapter were found among the Dead Sea Scrolls (2nd century BC or later):